 Stone Soup (Char.
 Trikoupi 18) was one of the establishments at the forefront of the Athens coworking scene.
 It first opened its doors back in 2014 and has been the workplace of choice for a number of local and international remote workers ever since.

 Full-time rates at Stone Soup start from €130 per month.
-However, there are also part-time and ad hoc packages available at a lower cost.
+There are also part-time and ad hoc packages available at a lower cost.

-Similarly, you will receive a discount if you decide to book several months at once.
+You will also receive a discount if you decide to book for several months at once.
 If you want to have a tour of the premises before committing, contact Stone Soup directly to do so.

 The Cube, Athens